 - Contributions are used to pay agreed claims up to a pre-determined amount (the retention)

-- Contributions are also used to buy the insurance which protects the Mutual and its Members, and meets the Mutual’s running costs
+- Contributions are also used to buy the insurance which protects the Mutual and its Members, and to meet the Mutual’s running costs

-- The Board has discretion on the payment of claims and can use its discretion to approve claims that fall outside the terms of a Member’s protection.
+- The Board has discretion over the payment of claims and can use its discretion to approve claims that fall outside the terms of a Member’s protection.